QuKunLab/APEC/README.md

                     If matrix_type='APEC', it will use accesson matrix yielded by clustering.cluster_byAccesson();
                     if matrix_type='chromVAR', it will use deviation matrix yielded by clustering.cluster_byMotif().
     cell_label:     Color labels for cells, can be 'notes' or 'cluster', default='notes'.
+                    If cell_label='cluster', it will use clustering result of clustering.cluster_byXXX().
     cluster:        Clustering algorithm used in clustering.cluster_byXXX(), default='louvain'.

 output files: